LittleTealeaf/LittleTealeaf/README.md

 - Undergraduate Student at Quinnipiac University studying Computer Science and Data Science, with a minor in economics.
 - Not currently looking for a job, but wide open for internship opportunities for Summer 2023

-You can see more on my personal website! [littletealeaf.github.io](https://littletealeaf.github.io)
+You can see more on my personal website! [littletealeaf.github.io](https://littletealeaf.github.io).
+Fair warning!
+I'm still finding time to finish up my website, so there's not much there yet.

 ### Last Week (34 hrs 7 mins)
 - **Languages**: Rust (31.34%), TeX (23.48%), Python (22.9%), RMarkdown (6.87%), C++ (6.39%), Git (5.06%)